 Here you can see all the future records collected on the landing page, export the data (available from the Basic plan), and do other generic operations to manage records (check the top-right Gear button).

-You can publish it directly from the editor.
-First of all, you have to decide where you'd like to make it available, so reach the page settings and go to the Domain tab.
+This can be achieved in the editor.
+First, decide where you would like to make it available.
+Then, go to the page settings and click the Domain tab.

 We also highly recommend checking out the General and SEO tabs to increase the potential outreach of the page.

-The last step is to publish your content!
+The last step is publishing your content!
 Click on the Publish button and confirm.